 The shortest poem in the book, “Beyoncé Celebrates Black History Month,” is only five lines, two short sentences, that perfectly makes up what it means to hold on to what some people call being “Black,” a term that can be used in both negative and positive terms:

 I had almost

 forgotten my roots

 what it means to be at sea.

-As a whole, Parker’s work in the book is thoughtful, kind yet brutally honest, and thought provoking.
-“There Are More Beautiful Things Than Beyoncé” is a fantastic read for any and everyone.
-If you’re in the “Beyhive”, don’t be offended at all; it’s a great read about a wonderful person!
+As a whole, Parker’s work in the book is thoughtful, kind, yet brutally honest and thought provoking.
+“There Are More Beautiful Things Than Beyoncé” is a fantastic read for anyone and everyone.
+If you’re in the “Beyhive,” don’t be offended at all; it’s a great read about a wonderful person!